 Strategic risk may be defined as the risks associated with initial strategy selection, execution or modification over time resulting in a lack of achievement of the overall objectives.
 The Board of directors of CISCO is actively involved in the operations of the Company and stays up to date with the financial and competitive standing of CISCO so that its strategic goals are monitored efficiently.
-CISCO has set some medium to long term objectives (i.e., become a profitable subsidiary of BOC, maintain its status as market leader in brokerage services in Cyprus, increase its market share at the Athens Stock Exchange, grow margin trading, increase income from Global trading, increase investment banking revenue and expanding the products offered to execution only clients by offering mutual funds) and to achieve these objectives in a prudent manner.

 In addition, CISCO plans to develop ways to monitor business volumes and is able to assess its stability under severe market conditions, establish criteria to measure revenue stability, avoid over-reliance on specific products and markets and maintain governance standards that are above average for the industry.
 The Company will continue to strive to offer better client services to maintain its brokerage market leader status in Cyprus and top 20 in Athens.
 To that respect, CISCO is well diversified in terms of the products offered to its clients.
-This diversification is further (re)enhanced with the absorption of the portfolio management business from BOCAM.
+This diversification is further (re)enhanced with the absorption of the portfolio management business from BOC Asset Management Ltd ("BOCAM").